NaeeemJatt/FlashThreat/README.md

-# FlashThreat
+# Flash Intelligence

+**Owner**: Naeem
+**Version**: 2.0.0
+**Status**: Production Ready ✅

 A production-ready, enterprise-grade threat intelligence analysis platform that aggregates data from multiple security providers to analyze Indicators of Compromise (IOCs).
+Built with modern security practices and optimized for enterprise deployment.

 ## 🚀 Features